michaellavelle2025/psychopathic-strategies/README.md

 There are several strategies listed above which do not have corresponding tactics explicity specified within the 25 tactics from Dr Mitchell's thesis - although some are referenced as part of the wider thesis text.

-* Relating to the target:
+## Relating to the target:

-## Silences the target
+### Silences the target

-## Usurps the target
+### Usurps the target

-* and relating to more generic psychopathic aims:
+## Relating to more generic psychopathic aims:

-## Destroys, annihilates or targets - disguising the behaviournas something positive
+### Destroys, annihilates or targets - disguising the behaviournas something positive

-## Publicises effective techniques of achieving destruction or targeting, disguised as ways to repair what is being destroyed or to protect those being targeted
+### Publicises effective techniques of achieving destruction or targeting, disguised as ways to repair what is being destroyed or to protect those being targeted